-The long, bright days of summer are finally upon us.
-After a long winter, many are eager to get outdoors and enjoy the sun.
-But summer’s high temperatures and humidity can pose risks to cancer survivors.
+Summer’s high temperatures and humidity can pose risks to cancer survivors.
 Living with neuroendocrine tumors may make you more vulnerable to the sun and heat.
+Learn how to prevent heat-related illness in neuroendocrine cancer.

 Why do those with neuroendocrine cancer have to be more careful?